piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ! =============================================================================== !
     Part-nSpecies = 2 !
 Number of particle species

-The creation (sometimes labelled emission or initialization) of particles at the beginning or during the simulation is controlled via the following parameters.
+The creation (sometimes labelled emission or initialisation) of particles at the beginning or during the simulation is controlled via the following parameters.
 Here, the parameters for the electrons are shown, however, the parameters for the ions are set analogously and included in the supplied parameter.ini.
-For each species, the mass (`Part-SpeciesX-MassIC`), charge (`Part-SpeciesX-ChargeIC`) and weighting factor (`Part-SpeciesX-MacroParticleFactor`) have to be defined.
+For each species, the mass (`Part-SpeciesX-MassIC`), charge (`Part-SpeciesX-ChargeIC`) and macro-particle weighting factor (`Part-SpeciesX-MacroParticleFactor`) have to be defined.

     ! -------------------------------------
     !
 Electrons 1